-The natives encircled the snake.
+The Hopi encircled the snake.
 Its back was a lattice of white diamond scales set against a background of dusty gray-green.
 It had been lying on the ground in a stretched S shape but had now tightly coiled itself and raised its head.
 It moved its head in a semi-circle, sticking its tongue out to sense the air.

 Pachu’a showed the snake to each native in turn.
 Although their faces’ remained solemn the Lady sensed that Pachu’a was showing off.

 When Pachu’a had completed his circuit he gestured for the group to continue.
 Once they had disappeared around the first bend he returned the snake to the spot where he found it, found his mule (it had tried to hide itself in the scant shadow of a Yucca tree) and relentlessly prodded his mule in an attempt to catch up with the group.